ftorres7382/OpenViatica/Project_Source/Documentation/Project_Documentation/v1.0/README.md

 # Definitions
 1. Datasets:
-    - FYI: I know that different groups consider small and medium datasets to be completely different.
+    - NOTE: I know that different groups consider small and medium datasets to be completely different.
 This is just the definition this documentation provides from the perspective of the user being defined.
     1. small dataset = < 1GB
     2. medium dataset = >= 1GB and < 25GB